scottish-pl-institute/splv/2025-edinburgh/index.md

 #### Deadline

-The submission deadline for the form is the 30th April 2025.
-We will send out confirmations of scholarships and subsidised accommodation by the 7th May.
+The submission deadline for the application form is **30th April 2025**.
+We will send out confirmations of scholarships and subsidised accommodation by the 7th May 2025, when we will open up registration.

-Early registration will close on 21st May.

 <div class="prices">
   <table>
 	<tr>
       <th></th>
-	  <th>Early registration (until 30th April)</th>
+	  <th>Early registration (closes 21st May 2025)</th>
 	  <th>Standard registration</th>
 	</tr>
 	<tr>